jupyterhub/jupyterhub/docs/source/rbac/scopes.md

 ## Scope conventions

 - `<resource>` \
-  The `<resource>` scopes, such as `users` or `groups`, grant read and write permissions to the resource itself and all its sub-resources.
-E.g., the scope `users:servers` is included within the scope `users`.
+  The top-level `<resource>` scopes, such as `users` or `groups`, grant read and write permissions to the resource itself as well as its sub-resources.
+For example, the scope `users:activity` is included in the scope `users`.
   +++

 - `read:<resource>` \